Frequently Asked Questions

 Laboratory for Academic Success runs this fall during evening study hall.
 Protocols will be followed for safe distancing and in-person support.

-What will AST and LAS look like during the online instructional period from December 1 to December 18, 2020?
+What will AST and LAS look like during the online instructional period?

 AST classes will transition to one-on-one online consultation and support.
 Our focus will be meeting individual needs regarding time management during this less structured teaching period.
 In addition, we will be assisting students with assignment preparation and guidance.
 These consultations will be very important for providing accountability and helping students meet deadlines and course expectations.
 LAS will not meet during the online instructional period and parents will not be charged for this support program until we return to on-campus operation.
 More information about pro-rated fees for LAS will follow.